-In State: TF2 is designed as relief team for TF 1.
+In State: TF2 is designed as the relief team for TF 1.
 Arrival will be within 48 hours of request.
 EMAC: Determined by transportation plan, a minimum of 24 hours will be needed to contact and confirm team member availability for a two-week deployment.
 An additional 24 hours may be needed depending on means of transportation and other logistical details.
 Equipment:

 In State: Response trucks or other transport arranged for personnel and equipment resupply.
 This will be a function of the IMERT planning unit in conjunction with the SEOC.
-EMAC: Response trucks and trailers as needed with the 50-patient package and EMAC team support package, supplies for 2 weeks or other arrangements as determined by the EMAC request.
+EMAC: Response trucks and trailers as needed with the 50-patient package and team support package, supplies for 2 weeks or other arrangements as determined by the EMAC request.

 Capabilities:

 In state: Can provide sustainability to an ongoing medical response.
 Limitations: Cannot travel emergently.
 Transportation of relief team and supplies may require assistance from other agencies with transportation resources if all IMERT vehicles are already deployed.
 EMAC: Conduct medical operations for a 50-patient medical treatment site and/or be adjunct medical staff for existing site operations.
-Can assist with the development or revision of a TMTS in an austere environment.
-IMERT meets the FEMA resource typing description for: MOBILE FIELD MEDICAL TEAM: Acute/Urgent Care Team, Type 1.
-Limitations: Required to be self-sufficient for 2 weeks, may need additional supplies prior to deployment depending on the incident and nature of clinical situation.
-DEPLOYMENTS AND TRAINING EXERCISES IMERT has responded to numerous emergencies, disasters, and high risk/high profile events around Illinois as well as out of state.
+Can assist with the development or revision of an Alternate Care Site in an austere environment.
+Limitations: Can not travel emergently.
+May need additional supplies prior to deployment depending on the incident location and nature of clinical situation.
+May need assistance with transportation of additional team members, supplies and equipment.
+May need assistance with billeting and supplemental food and water supplies.
+DEPLOYMENTS AND TRAINING EXERCISES IMERT has responded to emergencies, disasters, and high risk/high profile events around Illinois as well as out of state.
 IMERT teams have assisted citizens and agencies across the State of Illinois during its twenty-year history.
 Additionally, IMERT has participated in two out of state EMAC missions to Louisiana to assist with the Hurricane Katrina relief efforts.
 The following are some highlights of our deployments and trainings over the years.
+IMERT TEAM TRAININGS IMERT offers training on a variety of topics to its volunteers.
+Staff and experts from across the response spectrum have presented on topics such as international disaster response and deployment operations.
+A new effort has begun in FY2023 to focus on alternate care site training and mass casualty surge.